TheD4nM4n/admin/README.md

 ## Licensing

 This software is open-source under the *GNU General Public License* (version 3), and all of it's contents fall under said license.
+License can be found in COPYING.txt.